 What flows in wires?

-charge flowing per second."
-Why do I think amperes are confusing?
-Well,
+second."
+Why do I say that amperes are confusing?
+Well, suppose we had

-no name for water, yet your teachers wanted you to learn about "fluid
+no name for water, yet our teachers wanted us to learn about "fluid flow".

-flow".
-Suppose you had to learn about "gallons-per-second," but
+Suppose we all had to learn about "gallons-per-second," but without

-without knowing anything about water, or about gallons.
-If you'd
+knowing anything about gallons, or about water, or about the very idea of

-You can only understand the flow (the amperes) if you first understand the
+We can only understand the flow (the amperes) if we first understand the

 stuff that flows in wires: the charge, the coulombs.

-"Charge" is the stuff inside wires, but usually nobody tells you that ALL
+"Charge" is the stuff inside wires, but usually nobody tells us that ALL

 METALS are full of charge.
 Always.
 A hunk of metal is like a tank full